mukaiizawa/Paren/man/man3/bytes.md

 # RETURN VALUE
 If the first argument is an integer, returns a bytes of size `SIZE`.
 In this case, the contents are guaranteed to be all 0.

-If the first argument is a bytes-like object, a bytes consisting of the `START-th` through `(END - 1)-th` `BYTES-LIKE` is returned.
+If the argument is a bytes, keyword, string, or symbol, returns a new bytes consisting of the `START-th` through `(END - 1)-th` elements of this argument as if it were a byte sequence.

-If `END` is omitted, the corresponding bytes from the `START` to the end `BYTES-LIKE` is returned.
+If `END` is omitted, it is assumed that the length of the argument object is specified.

-If `START` is omitted, a bytes corresponding to `BYTES-LIKE` is returned.
+If `START` is omitted, a bytes corresponding to argument is returned.

 # EXAMPLES